 A nice set to collect is the Newcastle United official badges, these are only issued to corporate guests at St James Park so unless you know someone who works for the club and can get you them you have to rely on these coming up on Ebay or car boot sales.

-Below is the design for each season that we have, if you have any others please let us know as we are always on the lookout to expand our Newcastle football badge collection !!
+Below is the design for each season that we have, if you have any others please let us know as I am always on the lookout to expand my Newcastle football badge collection !!

 Of course theres not only the club itself who produces badges, theres loads of suppliers who produce match badges as they know there is a big demand for them, hence the “badge men” outside the grounds on match days.